 So what on Earth is myofascial release?
 Well, in order to make things clearer we are going to have to get technical…

 The term ‘myofascial’ can be broken into two parts, ‘Myo’ means muscle and ‘fascia’ means band.
-Fascia, an embryological connective tissue, is a 3D continuous web of elastin and collagen fibres surrounded by a viscous fluid called the ground substance.
-Fascia surrounds, infuses and protects every other tissue, tendon, muscle, bone, ligament and organ of the body.
-In healthy conditions the fascial system is relaxed and wavy in configuration.
+Fascia, an embryological connective tissue, is a 3D continuous web of elastin and collagen fibers surrounded by a viscous fluid called the ground substance.
+Fascia surrounds, infuses, and protects every other tissue, tendon, muscle, bone, ligament, and organ of the body.
+In healthy conditions, the fascial system is relaxed and wavy in configuration.
 This provides a cushioning and supportive mechanism allowing us to move safely without restriction or pain.

 What are the benefits?

 Despite being painful (anyone who has had a sports massage will know what I mean), the benefits of myofascial release are numerous.
 From increase flexibility to improve performance, below is a list of the key ones…

 - Decreased recovery time leading to increased sessions per week/month

 - Breaks down scar tissue

 What sort of foam roller should I use?

 Now we know what myofascial release is and the benefits it can provide, the next step is to determine the right foam roller for you.
 The market is pretty saturated when it comes to foam rollers and there are a few things to consider when looking for your weapon of choice…

 - Density– Beginners are advised to use foam rollers that are made with less dense foam to just gauge how much pressure they can handle.
 For those who want to apply more pressure then a denser foam could be in order.